+A “dark garment” basically means any shirt that is not white.
+This roughly equates to anytime you have to use white ink.
 The ability for a print to stay on a shirt is also referred to as wash fastness.
 By pre-treating your shirt, the DTG print will have vibrant colors, bold whites and the design will last longer on the t-shirt.

 Conversely, if a dark garment is not pre-treated the print will look faded, worn out and will quickly start flaking away in the wash.
 This is due to DTG being water-based.
 The pre-treat allows the DTG ink to sit up on the garment instead of being absorbed, which is the tendency of all water-based inks.
 When there are “issues” with the final print not coming out as desired, the root of the problem is almost always a pre-treat issue.

 Since pre-treating is vital to DTG, it is important to apply the right amount.
 The following are considerations when determining how much solution to apply:

 - A good starting point is 1.4 - 1.6 grams per linear inch (based on a width of 16 inches).
 For example, if you are applying pre-treat to a 16” wide x 20” long area, the amount of applied pre-treat will be 28 - 32 grams for an average weight garment.

 - Heavier garments require more pre-treat solution and lighter garments require less.
 The weight of the garment itself and its construction is, perhaps, the most important variable to consider.

 - It is preferable to use a high quality, ring-spun garment, with a tight-knit weave.